httpsterio/gotempo/docs/CONFIGURATION.md

 The assignment is never written to `config.json`.
 It lives in memory, so quitting gotempo, or ITGmania exiting or crashing, returns every slot to whatever the tray is set to.
 That also means a visiting player's strap never joins the machine's device list.

+Two more things stop while a profile is driving a slot, for the same reason:

+- **No CSV session file.** Those readings belong to whoever walked up to the cabinet, and a workout log per visitor is not what the folder is for.
+The game keeps its own record of the session. `gotempo-bpm.txt` is unaffected and still updates.
+- **No loss or reconnect notifications**, so the desktop is not filled with news about people who have left.

+The tray reflects it too: an **ITGmania is choosing straps** line appears above the device list, and the logging toggle, **Autostart HR log**, **Two-player mode** and every device row grey out.
+All four would write to `config.json` and then change nothing, because the profile keeps overriding it.

 `players.txt` carries the module's own clock, and gotempo releases the straps when that stamp stops advancing.
 This is what covers the game being killed rather than closed.

 The in-game picker rides the same file: it adds a `scan <token>` line, and gotempo answers by scanning and writing `devices.txt` beside `hr.txt`.
 That list is blanked about a minute later, and again when gotempo starts, so a folder full of other people's straps does not sit there for the rest of the day.